-- DC 20.1 To be knowledgeable of and comply with these Anti-Doping Rules. - DC 20.2 To be available for Sample collection at all times. - DC 20.3 To take responsibility, in the context of anti-doping, for what they ingest and Use. - DC 20.4 To inform medical personnel of their obligation not to Use Prohibited Substances or Prohibited Methods and to take responsibility to make sure that any medical treatment received does not violate these Anti-Doping Rules. - DC 20.5 To disclose to their National Anti-Doping Organisation and to FINA any decision by a non-Signatory finding that the Athlete committed an anti-doping rule violation within the previous ten (10) years. - DC 20.6 To cooperate with Anti-Doping Organisations investigating anti-doping rule violations.
-Failure by any Athlete to cooperate in full with FINA or other Anti-Doping Organisations investigating anti-doping rule violations shall be a violation of FINA's Code of Conduct and may result in proceedings before the FINA Disciplinary Panel. - DC 20.7 To disclose the identity of their Athlete Support Personnel upon request by FINA or a Member Federation, or any other Anti-Doping Organisation with authority over the Athlete. - DC 20.8 Offensive conduct towards a Doping Control official or other Person involved in Doping Control by an Athlete, which does not otherwise constitute Tampering, may result in a charge of misconduct under FINA's Code of Conduct.
+- DCArt.
+20.1 To be knowledgeable of and comply with these Anti-Doping Rules. - DCArt.
+20.2 To be available for Sample collection at all times. - DCArt.
+20.3 To take responsibility, in the context of anti-doping, for what they ingest and Use. - DCArt.
+20.4 To inform medical personnel of their obligation not to Use Prohibited Substances or Prohibited Methods and to take responsibility to make sure that any medical treatment received does not violate these Anti-Doping Rules. - DCArt.
+20.5 To disclose to their National Anti-Doping Organisation and to FINAWorld Aquatics any decision by a non-Signatory finding that the Athlete committed an anti-doping rule violation within the previous ten (10) years. - DCArt.
+20.6 To cooperate with Anti-Doping Organisations investigating anti-doping rule violations.
+Failure by any Athlete to cooperate in full with FINAWorld Aquatics or other Anti-Doping Organisations investigating anti-doping rule violations shall be a violation of FINA's Code of Conduct and may result in proceedings a charge of Failure to Cooperate being initiated against such Athlete before the FINA Disciplinary PanelCAS ADD. - PCArt.
+20.7 To disclose the identity of their Athlete Support Personnel upon request by FINAWorld Aquatics or a Member Federation, or any other Anti-Doping Organisation with authority over the Athlete. - DCArt.
+20.8 Offensive conduct towards a Doping Control official or other Person involved in Doping Control by an Athlete, which does not otherwise constitute Tampering, may result in a charge of misconduct under FINA's World Aquatics' Integrity Code of Conduct.

-DC 21 ROLES AND RESPONSIBILITIES OF ATHLETE SUPPORT PERSONNEL
+PGART.
+21 ROLES AND RESPONSIBILITIES OF ATHLETE SUPPORT PERSONNEL

-- DC 21.2 To be knowledgeable of and comply with these Anti-Doping Rules. - DC 21.2 To cooperate with the Athlete Testing program. - DC 21.2 To use their influence on Athlete values and behavior to foster anti-doping attitudes. - DC 21.2 To disclose to their National Anti-Doping Organisation and to FINA any decision by a non-Signatory finding that they committed an anti-doping rule violation within the previous ten (10) years. - DC 21.2 To cooperate with Anti-Doping Organisations investigating anti-doping rule violations.
-Failure by any Athlete Support Personnel to cooperate in full with FINA, its Delegated Third Party, Member Federation or other Anti-Doping Organisation investigating anti-doping rule violations shall be a violation of FINA's Code of Conduct and may result in proceedings before the FINA Disciplinary Panel. - DC 21.6 Athlete Support Personnel shall not Use or Possess any Prohibited Substance or Prohibited Method without valid justification.
-Any such Use or Possession may result in a charge of misconduct under FINA's Code of Conduct. - DC 21.7 Offensive conduct towards a Doping Control official or other Person involved in Doping Control by Athlete Support Personnel, which does not otherwise constitute Tampering, may result in a charge of misconduct under FINA's Code of Conduct.
+- DCArt.
+21.2-1 To be knowledgeable of and comply with these Anti-Doping Rules. - DCArt.
+21.2 To cooperate with the Athlete Testing program.

+DCArt.
+21.23 To use their influence on Athlete values and behavior to foster anti-doping attitudes.

+- DCArt.
+21.24 To disclose to their National Anti-Doping Organisation and to FINAWorld Aquatics any decision by a non-Signatory finding that they committed an anti-doping rule violation within the previous ten (10) years. - DCArt.
+21.25 To cooperate with Anti-Doping Organisations investigating anti-doping rule violations.
+Failure by any Athlete Support Personnel to cooperate in full with FINAWorld Aquatics, its Delegated Third Party, Member Federation or other Anti-Doping Organisation investigating anti-doping rule violations shall be a violation of FINA's Code of Conduct and may result in proceedings a charge of Failure to Cooperate against such Athlete Support Personnel before the FINA Disciplinary Panel CAS ADD. - PCArt.
+21.6 Athlete Support Personnel shall not Use or Possess any Prohibited Substance or Prohibited Method without valid justification.
+Any such Use or Possession may result in a charge of misconduct under FINA's World Aquatics' Integrity Code of Conduct. - DCArt.
+21.7 Offensive conduct towards a Doping Control official or other Person involved in Doping Control by Athlete Support Personnel, which does not otherwise constitute Tampering, may result in a charge of misconduct under FINA's World Aquatics' Integrity Code of Conduct.

-DC 22 ADDITIONAL ROLES AND RESPONSIBILITIES OF OTHER PERSONS SUBJECT TO THESE ANTI-DOPING RULES
+DCART.
+22 ADDITIONAL ROLES AND RESPONSIBILITIES OF OTHER PERSONS SUBJECT TO THESE ANTI-DOPING RULES